Best methods for attracting and retaining talented employees

 Understanding today’s talent market

 Like it or not, the talent market irreversibly changed after the COVID-19 pandemic.
 The ‘new normal’ is here to stay, and there likely will never be a return to the way things were (think 2019 and years prior).
-So if you’re patiently waiting for employees to want to return to the office and resume their unchanging 9-to-5, five-days-a-week schedule — don’t hold your breath.

 Instead, the best thing your organization can do is adapt to the needs and wants of current employees.

 The Great Resignation is another significant event that shaped the modern talent landscape.
 Beginning in the spring of 2021, employees began leaving their jobs in record numbers.
-That trend continued into 2022, and there were more than a few reasons why so many employees were throwing in the towel, including the following:

-The pandemic caused some to reevaluate their life priorities — leading to them reducing their working hours or quitting entirely.
+• The pandemic caused some to reevaluate their life priorities — leading to them reducing their working hours or quitting entirely.

-Some companies’ return-to-office mandate caused their remote workers to quit & find other remote work (or hybrid) positions instead.
+• Some companies’ return-to-office mandate caused their remote workers to quit & find other remote work (or hybrid) positions instead.

-A noticeable lack of employee engagement (85% of employees do not feel engaged at work) also gave rise to the quiet quitting epidemic — where employees would show up to work but put in minimal to no effort.
-This is also known as presenteeism, which is when employees aren’t fully functioning in the workplace.
-However, in some cases it could also be due to an injury or cognitive issue (i.e., a bad headache).
+A noticeable lack of employee engagement (85% of employees do not feel engaged at work) also gave rise to the quiet quitting epidemic—where employees show up to work but put in minimal to no effort.

 What does the best talent want?

-While you definitely need to be competitive with your compensation, many other factors serve as incentives for employees to apply for positions.
-We’ve already discussed the desire many employees now have for remote work and flexible hours – primarily for the sake of their own well-being.
-However, excellent leadership is also a must for not only attracting talent but especially retaining them.
-That’s because nothing will hurt your retention rates like bad managers that stress out your employees.
+While you definitely need to be competitive with your compensation, many other factors incentivize employees to apply for positions.
+We’ve already discussed the desire many employees now have for remote work and flexible hours—primarily for the sake of their own well-being.

-82% of workers have considered quitting their job due to a bad manager, so you’ll need to ensure your leadership is up to par if you want to hang onto the best new hires.
+82% of workers have considered quitting their jobs due to a bad manager, so you’ll need to ensure your leadership is up to par if you want to hang onto the best new hires.

-Employees also crave inclusive workplace cultures where they can form meaningful bonds with their coworkers while enjoying a peaceful work environment.
-That’s why it’s worth working on your company culture, so do your best to embrace coworker relationships, reward employee successes, and elicit a positive atmosphere.
+That’s why it’s worth working on your company culture.
+Do your best to embrace coworker relationships, reward employee successes, and elicit a positive atmosphere.

 Attracting and retaining talented employees